Kristopher38/syncd/README.md

 This will create a config file under `/etc/syncd.cfg`.
 It contains the following options:
-- `channel` - unique name that needs to be configured to the same string for both sides to sync files.
-Currently has to be `"default_channel"`.
+- `channel` - unique name that you entered earlier when running `cargo run`, needs to be configured to the same string for both sides to sync files.
+- `syncedDir` - Path to directory where synced files will be stored in.
+Must be an absolute path.
+Default is `"/home/default_dir"`.
 - `address` - address of a STEM server to connect to.
 Default is `"stem.fomalhaut.me:5733"`.
 - `backend` - backend used for connection.
 Currently only support STEM.
 Default is `"stem"`.
 - `backendOps` - extra parameters to pass to the backend.
 Default is `{}`.
-- `syncedDir` - Path to directory where synced files will be stored in.
-Must be an absolute path.
-Default is `"/home/default_dir"`.

-You should adjust `syncedDir` accordingly and restart the service:
+You should adjust `channel` and `syncedDir` accordingly and restart the service:

 ```
 rc syncd restart
 ```

 At this point files and directories created locally should show up on your OC computer.